Preventing Holiday Heart Issues

 - Take action if you need help.
 Sadness and grief may surround the holidays, especially if it is a “first” without a loved one OR if you cannot be with your family this holiday.
 Reach out to others for the support you need.
 Seek professional help when warranted.

 - Don’t put off appointments.
-Don’t let busyness and holiday travels lead to cancelled appointments or delayed medical treatment.
+Don’t let holiday travels lead to cancelled appointments or delayed medical treatment.
 Your health comes first.
 If something doesn’t feel right, contact your doctor now, not later.

 Also, if you are not the one hosting the holiday festivities, plan what you can do to pitch in and help the one who is.